cgqspider/Location-Based-Security-and-Features/README.md

 Simply open the index.html in the browser and it will show all the details of user.
 Use according to the use case how and when to validate?
 <h3>Some of the use cases are below:</h3>
-1. THREAT DETECTOR with proxy, tor etc
+1. THREAT DETECTOR with proxy, tor etc<br>
-2. automatically Contact +91 detector so that other country phone numbers can be verified.
+2. automatically Contact +91 detector so that other country phone numbers can be verified.<br>
-3. Change language, currency etc according to the Country
+3. Change language, currency etc according to the Country<br>
-4. Time zone detector : current time also
+4. Time zone detector : current time also<br>

 <h1>Demo URL:</h1>
 https://cgqspider.github.io/Location-Based-Security-and-Features/